FREE GUIDE

 EU ETS carbon cost as a competitive advantage

 But let's not just see this as a cost, let's see it as an opportunity!
 If you’re proactive you can leverage the possibilities that come with factoring carbon into your commercial decisions.
-So, it's time to embrace the changes, stay ahead of the game, and make money while making a positive impact on the shipping industry and the world.
+So, it's time to embrace the changes, stay ahead of the game, and make money while making a positive impact on the shipping industry and the planet.

 THE EUROPEAN UNION'S EMISSIONS TRADING SYSTEM